thunguyenphuoc/RenderNet/README.md

 ```
 target_normal:
 			path to the target normal map.
-Used to create the final shaded image for 			 inverse-rendering
+Used to create the target shaded image for 			 inverse-rendering
 target_albedo:
-			path to the target albedo.Used to create the final shaded image for 			    inverse-rendering
+			path to the target albedo.Used to create the target shaded image for 			    inverse-rendering
 weight_dir:
 			path to the weights of a pretrained RenderNet
 weight_dir_decoder: